 Creating darker images makes the viewer tap into darker emotions as well.

-Keep in mind that pictures that warm colours demand attention, whereas cooler tones are easier on the brain.
+Keep in mind that pictures that warm colors demand attention, whereas cooler tones are easier on the brain.

 Also keep post-processing in mind before you even press the shutter.
 Look through the viewfinder and think out loud about what you want to do to an image.